 The game was rereleased on 2022 for Nintendo Switch and Play Station 4 as part of Hamster's Arcade Archives.
 Another rerelease by City Connection as part of their S-Tribute line is scheduled to release on February 2, 2023 for Xbox One and PC via Steam.note

 The year is 2042: Earth gets invaded by aliens intending to plunder Earth for inorganic materials.
 Both the aliens and the area of space they came from became known as "Nemesis".
 Earth's troops put up a fight, but were outmatched by the alien's powerful beam weapons.
 However, Earth's scientists managed to obtain the aliens' weaponry for Project Metal Black, which focused on developing at least 20000 human spacecraft with the same beam weaponry.
 The spacecraft was known as the CF-345 Black Fly.

 Ten years after the invasion, Earth unconditionally surrendered to the aliens and promised to keep all of Earth's remaining forces from attacking.
 This applied to Project Metal Black as well and sealed the Black Fly spacecraft from the people.
 The aliens ended up devastating Earth anyway via draining its natural resources, and the dying planet's capacity to sustain its population was rapidly diminishing... it was only a matter of time until someone discovered legacies of Project Metal Black and struck back.

 - After the End: The aliens have managed to conquer Earth and diminished Earth's resources.
 Stage 1 (a wrecked city) shows the extent of the damage done.

-- Alien Invasion: And the aliens actually win and succeed.
-The story takes place after they manage to ravage most of Earth.
+- Alien Invasion: And the aliens actually won and got to abuse Earth.
+The story takes place after they already managed to ravage most of it.

 - Amazing Technicolor Battlefield: The final boss Omega Zone definitely counts.